My photographs of a Black Dodge Viper

 Waiting for the light

-While you are waiting for the peak moments in the scene, you also have to wait for the best light.
-For example this witch’s hat had her face in the shadows most of the time she was on stage., but when she was singing those dramatic high notes she put her head up and eureka you have your shot.
+While waiting for the peak moments in the scene, you also have to wait for the best light.
+For example, this witch’s hat had her face in the shadows most of the time she was on stage., but when she was singing those dramatic high notes, she put her head up and said, you have your shot.

 Nikon D4, 70-200mm, ISO 1,2500, ƒ/2.8, 1/500

-No Flash—That is the rule for stage performances and therefore you are at the mercy of what stage lighting you see.
+No Flash—That is the rule for stage performances; therefore, you are at the mercy of what stage lighting you see.
 Unless your small town has some incredible endowment for the arts, your lighting on the stage will not look like Broadway or TV shows.
-Throughout this production the light value on one person would look great and the other person was blown out or silhouetted.
+Throughout this production, the light value on one person would look great, and the other person was blown out or silhouetted.

 This is where taking the photo into either Adobe Lightroom or PhotoShop can help salvage a photo.
-This is one of the rare moments I am having to fix photos in post production.
+This is one of the rare moments I have to fix photos in post-production.
 It isn’t because I screwed up, it is because the lighting just isn’t even or at least acceptable for photos.

-This is the photo before I cropped it or made changes in post production.
-Notice that the kneeling actress is well exposed and not blown out.
-As a general rule you can open up the shadows, but do very little with something that is blown out with no detail.
+This is the photo before I cropped it or made changes in post-production.
+Notice that the kneeling actress is well-exposed and not blown out.
+Generally, you can open up the shadows but do very little with something blown out without detail.

 Nikon D4, Sigma 120-300mm ƒ/2.8, ISO 2,500, ƒ/2.8, 1/500